To ensure efficient operation, Cloud Monitoring imposes the following usage limits.

 |Lifetime of API page tokens||24 hours|

 The Monitoring API has quota limits for the rates of time-series ingestion requests and time-series queries.
 Ingestion requests are calls that write time-series data, and queries are calls that retrieve time-series data.
 There are also internal limits on other Monitoring API endpoints; these endpoints aren't intended to handle high rates of requests.

-If you require higher Monitoring API quota limits, contact Google Cloud Support.
+If, after batching your API requests, you still require a higher Monitoring API quota limits, contact Google Cloud Support.

 The other limits are fixed and as detailed on this page.

 For more information, go to Working with quotas.

 Metric data points older than the retention period are deleted from time series.

 |Retention of data points from custom and external metric types†||24 months|

 |Retention of data points from process-health metric types‡||24 hours|